OpenDataServices/os4d/docs/development/stages.md

 This document is important to secure agreement on issues such as:

 - **The primary data element(s) in the standard**.
 For example, the [conceptual framework draft for the Open Contracting Data Standard](http://standard.open-contracting.org/legacy/r/0__1__0/) established that the primary element would be a 'contracting process', and advanced definitions of other key stages of a process.
 - **The target file formats and schema languages**.
-For example, the [conceptual framework for the Beneficial Ownership Data Standard](https://github.com/openownership/data-standard/issues/7) discusses potential data serializations.
+For example, the [conceptual framework for the Beneficial Ownership Data Standard](https://github.com/openownership/data-standard/issues/7) discusses potential data serialisations.
 - **The way data will be shared**.
 For example, addressing whether the standard will focus on flat files, API exchange of data, or some other approach.

 ## Alpha